 We already know layers.
 They are building blocks of our document.
 Sometimes, we need to hide a part of the layer (so it is not shown in the result), without deleting the actual pixel data.
 In Photopea (and many other editors), it can be done with masks.

 We can think of a layer mask as an extra image, attached to the layer.
 It has the same size as that layer (so each pixel of the mask has a corresponding pixel in the layer).
-The mask does not have colors - it can be back and white only.
-The black color means, that corresponding pixels of the layer are hidden, while the white color means, that corresponding pixels of the layer are preserved.
+The mask does not have colors - it can be black and white only.
+The black color means, that corresponding pixels of the layer are hidden, while the white color means, that corresponding pixels of the layer are shown.
 Precisely, masks can have many shades of gray, and produce many levels of transparency.

 Working with masks

 There are raster masks and vector masks (the difference will be explained later).
 Each layer can have at most one raster mask and at most one vector mask.
 Folders can also have masks (in that case, the mask is applied to the whole content of the folder).
 We can add a new mask to the active layer using Layer - Raster Mask - Add (or Layer - Vector Mask - Add).
 Masks can be deleted through Layer - Raster Mask - Delete (or Layer - Vector Mask - Delete).

 Thumbnails of new masks will appear next to the thumbnail of the layer.

 We can enable or disable each mask.
 When the mask is disabled, it has no effect on the image.
 It can be enabled again at any time.
 Right-click the thumbnail of the mask and choose Enable / Disable, or simply click the thumbnail of the mask with the Shift key pressed.